alexthiery/otic-reprogramming/docs/_downstream/smartseq2_downstream.md

 <details><summary class="box">Expand</summary>
 <p>

-Here we calculate co-expression of key otic and epibranchial markers along each of the Monocle branches.
-We then test and find that the level of co-expression Otic/Epibranchial markers is higher in the OEP population relative to Otic and Epibranchial branches.
+We calculate the co-expression of key Otic and Epibranchial markers along each of the Monocle branches.
+We then test and find that the level of co-expression of Otic and Epibranchial markers is higher in the OEP population relative to Otic and Epibranchial branches.
 This shows that individual OEP cells are co-expressing markers of both lineages - indicative of a bipotent progenenitor population.

-First we determine the list of genes used for coexpression analysis.
+First we determine the list of genes used for co-expression analysis.

 ```R
 otic = c("SOX10", "SOX8", "HOMER2", 'LMX1A')